ebhy/budgetml/README.md

 BudgetML is our answer to this challenge.
 It is supposed to be fast, easy, and developer-friendly.
 It is by no means meant to be used in a full-fledged production-ready setup.
 It is simply a means to get a server up and running **as fast as possible** with the **lowest costs possible**.

+BudgetML lets you deploy your model on a [Google Cloud Platform preemptible instance](https://cloud.google.com/compute/docs/instances/preemptible)
+(which is **~80% cheaper** than a regular instance) with a **secured HTTPS API** endpoint.
+The tool sets it up in a way that the instance autostarts when it shuts down (at least once every 24 hours) with **only a few minutes of downtime**.
+BudgetML ensures the cheapest possible API endpoint with the lowest possible downtime.

 ## Key Features
 * Automatic [FastAPI](https://fastapi.tiangolo.com/) server endpoint generation (its faster than Flask).